PavanRangani/docs/docs/prd/philanthropy/grant.md

 [Mockup](https://drive.google.com/file/d/1bvosENQUFkR-hE9ALZyTiP02tcu9LMzi/view)

-Shows history of amount update for this Grant/Contribution
+- Shows history of amount update for this Grant/Contribution

-For each amount update shows one row.
+- For each amount update shows one row.
+- Sorting : Ascending order of Start Date